Dheepu2671999/NeoLoad-MCP-Server-and-Gemini/Readme.md

 ``` bash
 gemini
 ```
-To laucn the gemini make sure it displays the mcp server is active
+To launch the gemini make sure it displays the mcp server is active

 ### Note
  - To use the gemini cli only server.py must be running.